Air2air/northworks/public/content/c-villazon.md

 With stage worthy gestures and drama, he continued.
 "Lucia suddenly told me to stop the car!
 She said she had agreed to marry an opera singer.
 If I changed to be something else, the marriage was off.
 She told me that I had made her fall in love, not only with me, but with my dream as well.
 She said that she was willing to do whatever she could to help 'our' dream come true.
 So, we got married."

-*
+-

 For the next few years, Lucia, a psychologist, worked hard, sometimes from 6 am. to 10 p.m., while Rolando studied and practiced.
 As they agreed, how that his career is launched, he supports her.

-In 1998, Rolando was accepted into San Francisco Opera's Merola program, during which he sang Alfredo in the Merola's La Traviata* at Villa Montalvo.
+In 1998, Rolando was accepted into San Francisco Opera's Merola program, during which he sang Alfredo in the Merola's La Traviata\* at Villa Montalvo.
 After Merola, he moved on to the Pittsburgh Opera's training program.

 Through all these years, Placido Domingo had remained his idol.
 He had long ago told the director of the Mexico City Opera that he hoped to one day meet Domingo.
 While he was in Pittsburgh, he received a call from the director with the news that Domingo was making a weekend trip to sing there the next Sunday.
 Would Rolando be able to come?
 According to the director, there was no guarantee that Domingo would have time to hear him sing, but perhaps Rolando could at least meet him.